mukc/chrome-ext/README.md

 ## How can we find  Extensions on Browser

 * click the menu icon (three dots) at the top right of Chrome, point to “More Tools,” then click on “Extensions.”
+* we can also find a short cut to list of extensions pinned next to search bar with a 'Puzzle' icon